jasminesor/DMR/README.md

 To run the demo properly, your computer needs to meet the following requirements:
 - Python 3.8[important]: Please make sure you have [Python](https://www.python.org/downloads/) installed.
 The first recommendation is to use python 3.8, higher versions are theoretically possible.

-- BuildTools[optional]: If your system is "Linux", you do not need to pay attention to this.
+- BuildTools[optional]: If your system is `Linux` or `MacOS`, you do not need to pay attention to this.
+Also, please ensure that the system account you are using has write permissions when running.

 	If your computer system is windows, please run "vs_BuildTools.exe" in our project file to generate the underlying build code needed for "cxvopt" package in python.